uofuseismo/anxcor/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## ANXCOR: Ambient Noise X (cross) Correlation

-ANXCOR is a python library for performing seismic ambient noise crosscorrelations.
-It is designed to integrate easily into established datascience workflows and provide a flexible framework for developing new processing methods.
-Under the hood, ANXCOR relies on XArray, Numpy, Scipy, Pandas, and Dask to streamline its own computation.
-This allows ANXCOR to be deployed on everything from personal laptops to HPC clusters.
+*ANXCOR* is a python library for performing seismic ambient noise crosscorrelations.

+ANXCOR's object oriented design allows it to leverage common datascience packages like pandas, numpy, and scipy, as well as the popular seismology package Obspy to streamline its computation.
+Furthermore, it leverages both xarray and dask to achieve embarassingly parallel execution.
+Use of these popular packages makes working with ANXCOR intuitive, concise, and extensible without deep domain experience in compiled languages.

+We do not intend to for ANXCOR to replace the more popular ambient noise processing codes.
+Instead, our main goal is to provide a framework for rapid prototyping and investigation into new processing routines.
+ANXCOR is also designed with readability in mind; it should be immediately obvious from the code alone what functions do without the comments (although we do aim to provide extensive documentation of the code base).

 ## Acknowledgements